This article is part of a larger series on How to Become a Real Estate Agent.

 24. How Are Leads Distributed & Qualified?

 Good answer: “We use an automated system that rotates the distribution of each lead.”

-Proceed with caution: “I tend to just give them to anyone who’s near me at the time.”
+Proceed with caution: “I tend just to give them to anyone near me at the time.”

 When a buyer or seller contacts a brokerage for assistance, the brokerage has many options for transferring the lead.
 They can distribute leads by seniority, price point, round-robin, or first-come, first-served basis.
 How they decide to distribute leads reveals a lot about how the brokerage is managed and if they value fairness and transparency.
 According to an Inman survey, 60% of real estate brokers believe their firm distributes leads unfairly, so it’s important to make sure you ask this question.

 Lead distribution systems are beneficial for agents and the brokerage to guarantee clients are well taken care of and agents have sufficient business.
 Follow Up Boss provides automation tools to generate real estate leads and move them through the sales pipeline.
 It also offers essential features like workflow automation, allowing agents to engage with leads by sending a follow-up email or a greeting on their birthday.

 Follow Up Boss provides a centralized platform to communicate with contacts via texting, email, and an in-app phone, helping agents and teams to keep track of all active conversations.

 In addition to printing several copies of your real estate resume, interviewees should have an organized and printed list of questions to ask a broker during the interview.
 To ensure that all essential questions are answered, record each answer and review them after the interview before making a final employment decision.